-Mamma Mia's Miracle Vinaigrette Salad Dressing
+Mamma Mia's Salad

-My sister and I left Momʻs nest long ago, so these days her life revolves around bridge games.
-Mom grew up in a Carrie St. home on Goose Hill in Schenectedy, New York—a place where card games and food took center stage.
+My sister and I left Mom's nest long ago, so these days her life revolves around bridge games.
+Mom grew up in a Carrie St. home on Goose Hill in Schenectady, New York—a place where card games and food took center stage.
 My Grandma Josephine made a salad every night, but pinocle was the card game played.
-I have many childhood memories of sitting on an uncleʻs lap while cards were dealt and quarters antied.
+I have many childhood memories of sitting on an uncle's lap while cards were dealt and quarters anteed.
 Mamma Mia gambles only on special occasions these days.
-Bridge is Mama Miaʻs killer game, and where she brings her killer salad dressing.
+Bridge is Mama Mia's killer game, and where she brings her killer salad dressing.

-This the third in a series as I watch Mamma Mia in her kitchen.
-She throws ingredients together sans recipe.
+This is the third in a series as I watch Mamma Mia in her kitchen.
+She throws ingredients together sans the recipe.
 She has always cooked this way.
 An artist, whose canvas is the countertop.

+"You gotta taste it every step of the way," Mom shakes her jar of dressing, dips a teaspoon in, and touches her tongue to it.
 "That seems like a lot of garlic salt," I say as I watch her dump in a full tablespoon.
-She shakes her jar, gives me a spoon to dip in . . . it tastes just right.
+She shakes her jar, and gives me a spoon to dip in . . . it tastes just right.

 - 1 cup extra virgin olive oil (EVOO)

-- 1/3 - 1/4 cup red wine vinegar
+- 1/3 to 1/4 cup red wine vinegar

-- 1 Tbsp garlic salt
+- 1 tbsp garlic salt

-- 2 Tbsp ground oregano
+- 2 tbsp ground oregano

-- 2 Tbsp lemon juice
+- 2 tbsp lemon juice

-- 1 Tbsp dijon mustard
+- 1 tbsp dijon mustard

-- 1 Tbsp sugar
+- 1 tbsp sugar